A Look Into the Gaming Industry: Types of Video Games and Gaming Jobs

 Video Game Designer

 Game design, especially at the highest level, usually requires a bachelor’s or master’s degree with a vast knowledge in everything from 3D animation to graphic design and even physics.
 The job outlook for game design looks really steady because of the enormous rise in console, PC and mobile gaming.
-The job market for game designers is expected to grow by almost 10% over the next six years.
-Cities like LA, NYC and Chicago employ the most designers.
-A designer with more than five years of experience can make an average of $90,270 a year.
+Cities like Los angeles, New York and Chicago employ the most designers, and a video game designer can make an average of $42,900 a year.

 Video Game Programmer